 Things to Do in San Antonio With Kids

 If you are planning to visit San Antonio with kids, you may consider getting a San Antonio Explorer Pass.
-This pass can help you save up to 45% on attractions, and you have the choice of purchasing a pass with three, four, or five attractions.
+This pass can help you save up to 45% on attractions, and you have the choice of purchasing a pass with three, four, or five San Antonio area attractions.
 There are lots of popular spots included (including most of the top attractions in San Antonio), so you can customize based upon the experience you want to have.

-We’ve tried to spend school breaks exploring different parts of the United States.
+Over the years, we’ve tried to spend school breaks exploring different parts of the United States.
 My kids hadn’t been to Texas before, so we decided to head to San Antonio, Texas, home of the Alamo and River Walk.
 We booked a Southwest Vacations package, which included our flights from Boston, a rental car, and our hotel.

 The Alamo is the most popular attraction in Texas, so it’s definitely a must-do for your San Antonio family vacation.
 It gets busy with school groups and tourists, so we decided to go first thing in the morning.
 It’s free to get in and walk around, but you can also choose to purchase an audio tour or guided tour.

 We opted to get the audio tour, which I definitely recommend if you are traveling with older children (mine are 10 and 12).
 There’s so much information on the tour, and you’ll learn a lot of the history and background of the Alamo as well as Texas history.

-It doesn’t take too long to walk around.
+It doesn’t take too long to walk around the Alamo.
 There are some rules of reverence that you’ll need to follow when visiting the interior, so review those in advance.
 You’ll probably want to discuss them with your kids as well.